- Parents' Evening Dates

 We look at HIV/AIDS and sexual health in a world where millions of young people are being infected with the HIV virus and the incidence of other sexually transmitted infections is increasing.
 Students will organise events and fundraising activities for World Aids Day.
 Students will consider the issues around safer sex and will study different types of contraception.

 We continue the work of KS3 which aims to help students be able to make responsible, healthy, safe and informed decisions in their relationships.
-Students think about lifestyles and relationships including family life and parenthood.
-The issue of teenage parenthood is covered.
+Students are encouraged to think about the nature of relationships, and what constitutes a healthy relationship.
 Students will learn about services available to young people and how to access them.
+Students will work with the facilitators from The Haven Trust and the Sexual Health Education Team.

 Should you require a more detailed breakdown of the programme or wish to review any of the resources used please do not hesitate to contact the school.